 One premise for how to improve the test process is based on the belief that the quality of a system is highly influenced by the quality of the process used.
 Improved quality in the software industry reduces the need for resources to maintain the software and thus provides more time for creating more and better solutions in the future.

-Process improvement models are categorized into:
+Test Process improvement models are split into:

 Process reference model